Turnitin

 • To assist educators in promoting academic honesty.

-Academic Dishonesty:
+Academic Honesty:

-• Students are expected to uphold the school's standard of conduct relating to academic honesty (please refer to the Marist College Student handbook for detailed information on the definitions and consequences for cheating and plagiarism).
+• Students are expected to uphold the school's standard of conduct relating to academic honesty (please refer to the Marist Student handbook for detailed information on the definitions and consequences for cheating and plagiarism).
 Students assume full responsibility for the content and integrity of the academic work they submit.
 The guiding principle of academic integrity shall be that a student's submitted work, examinations, reports, and projects must be that of the student's own work.
 Students shall be guilty of violating the honor code if they:

 • Represent the work of others as their own.